ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 - Memory usage: Always use the smallest type possible.
 - Avoid undefined behavior.
 - Undefined behavior on error: It is diagnosable with an undefined behavior sanitizer.
-	- Though being undefined behavior means the compiler may do unexpected transformations to our code, meaning that the overflow might not actually happen at runtime.
-Instead the application does something completely different.
+	- Though being undefined behavior means the compiler may do unexpected transformations to our code, meaning that the error might not actually happen at runtime and instead the application does something completely different.

 There is a fundamental difference in mindset between an application that should keep going and do its best despite detected errors, and an application where an incorrect result is fatal and it is much preferable to terminate early and in an obvious way [(80)](https://www.martinfowler.com/ieeeSoftware/failFast.pdf).
 Do we want to detect and handle errors as best as we can and let the application keep running, or should errors lead to obvious incorrect application behavior such as a crash, infinite loop, failed assert, or similar.
 An obvious error means we can fix our code, but may lead to brittle software and unsatisfied users.

 # Integer Basics